goldarluu/cse15l-lab-reports/lab-report-1-week-2.md

 When we're writting programs and such, we want to be able to control and view everything at ease.
 Although visually is easier, it does become very slow overtime, so that's why we have to know some commands!

 Here are some
-* cd - Stands for change directory, you can use this to navigate through the directory.
+* `cd` - Stands for change directory, you can use this to navigate through the directory.
-* pwd - Shows the working directory, this is incredibly useful for finding our current path.
+* `pwd` - Shows the working directory, this is incredibly useful for finding our current path.
-* mkdir - Makes a new directory!
+* `mkdir` - Makes a new directory!
 Simple!
-* ls - Shows us *all* the files, it excludes the hidden ones, but slap a '-a' on the back of that command and that gives us all the files
+* `ls` - Shows us *all* the files, it excludes the hidden ones, but slap a '-a' on the back of that command and that gives us all the files

-Here's an example of 'ls' vs 'ls -a:
+Here's an example of `ls` vs `ls -a`:
 ![image](lsvslsa.png)

-And here is an example of 'pwd':
+And here is an example of `pwd`:
 ![image](pwdexam.png)

 # Step 4: Moving Files with scp